-The set designer and director collaboratively wanted the world of this play to be in grayscale, so every set dressing piece had to fit with the black and silver Art Deco aesthetic that was established from the moment the process began.
-Though the costume designer had some more color allowed in their palette, so any personal belongings could have natural tones of brown, red, and navy.
-Any touches of gold or bronze in the personal luggage were repainted with chromatic silver paint to keep the hardware shiny, but within the color palette, we had established at the start of the process.
+The set designer and director collaboratively wanted the world of this play to be Art Deco in grayscale.
+However, personal belongings were permitted to have natural tones of brown, red, and navy.
 We were also conscious of every bit of red that we put into the show.
-Agatha Christie’s novels are famous for their red herrings, so we wanted to pay homage with our own puzzle pieces thrown in.
-For example, the three red passports of the American passengers not only brought cohesion to their origins but made them look suspicious because of how sparsely the color was used within the show.
-Sometimes these red clues led to ones later in the play, such as the knife being discovered in Mrs. Hubbard’s makeup box, and some led to a dead end.
+Agatha Christie’s novels are famous for their red herrings, so we wanted to pay homage.
+For example, the three red passports of the American passengers not only brought cohesion to their origins but made them look suspicious.

 The secret message trick as described in the script calls for a heat-reactive message.
 I created a sugar and lemon juice mixture that would react with heat on thin paper so a message would become visible.
 This idea was cut and traded for small sheets of flash paper that reacted faster and created a bright visual.
 The spirit lamp mentioned in the script was filled with water to prevent combustibles from getting on stage.